-It is essential that events that involve children or vulnerable adults do not slip through the net because they are not owned by the church.
-Any such events must be notified to the District Safeguarding Officer (DSO) prior to final agreement with the event organiser to ensure that all permissions, risk assessments and good practice guidelines are in place.
-These include:
+It is essential that circuit events that involve children or vulnerable adults do not slip through the net because they are not owned by one church.
+Circuit events must be notified to the DSO prior to final agreement with the event organiser to ensure that all permissions, risk assessments and good practice guidelines are in place.

-Responsibilities for those planning and leading the event.
+Responsibility for those planning and leading the event

-All those involved in leading and running the event must be aware of the requirements involved.
+All those involved in leading and running the event must be aware of the procedure.